 There is an easy track to follow to the waterfalls.

-This easy walk ambles beside the river, giving you glimpses now and then.
+This easy walk ambles along the river, offering glimpses now and then.

 Wharepoke Falls attractions in Kerikeri.